Rafael Devers Player Props: Red Sox vs. White Sox

 Rafael Devers At The Plate

-- Among qualifying hitters in MLB, he ranks 114th in batting average, 129th in on-base percentage, and 39th in slugging.
+- He ranks 112th in batting average, 128th in on base percentage, and 32nd in slugging among the qualified batters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.